-- 1. Complete, with a passing grade, all technical and academic core courses as listed on the program pages defining requirements for individual technical diplomas/certificates. - 2.
-Complete a grade audit to obtain an unofficial audit of classes you have completed and are registered for against the requirements for a specific certificate. - 3.
+1. Complete, with a passing grade, all technical and academic core courses as listed on the program pages defining requirements for individual technical diplomas/certificates.
+See the Programs of Study, pages 36 - 50.

+- 2. Complete a grade audit to obtain an unofficial audit of classes you have completed and are registered for against the requirements for a specific certificate. - 3.
 Complete and submit the online GTC Graduation Application for each certificate requested to the Registration Office for an official verification of completion. - 4.
 Meet all financial obligations to the College. - 5.
 Earn a cumulative grade point average (GPA) of 2.0 or above.
 Individual programs may require a higher GPA.
 Your cumulative GPA includes all grades on your transcript. - 6.
 GTC may verify and award certificates as they are earned.